Lifestyle

 Stone Mountain

-• COST OF LIVING FOR RETIREES: 7% below the national average
+COST OF LIVING FOR RETIREES: 3.7% above the national average

-Those who think of Stone Mountain as one of the best cities in Georgia to live are often drawn there because of Stone Mountain Park.
-But there are plenty of other reasons to like the city.
-You’ll get access to all the amenities that bring tourists to the area, including dining, shopping, and fun attractions.
+Located at the base of Stone Mountain, the most visited tourist attraction in Georgia, this small village draws visitors from all over the country.
+But there are plenty of other reasons to enjoy this small town.
+You’ll get access to all the amenities that bring tourists to the area, including dining, shopping, fun attractions, and historical landmarks.

 Athens

-• COST OF LIVING FOR RETIREES: 6% below the national average
+COST OF LIVING FOR RETIREES: 3.1% above the national average

-Being home to the University of Georgia makes Athens one of many good places to live in Georgia.
-The college has plenty of learning opportunities for retirees, but you can also enjoy outdoor activities.
-You’re only a quick drive away from either the beach or the mountains if you’re in the mood for a day trip.
+Athens is well-known for its creative and artistic community, as well as being home to the University of Georgia.
+The college has plenty of learning opportunities for retirees and makes Athens a great place to retire if you’re looking for an injection of youthful energy.
+Athens isn’t just for learning—you’re only a quick drive away from either the beach or the mountains if you’re in the mood for an outdoor day trip or a weekend away.

 Twin City

-Located in East Emanuel County, Twin City is considered one of the nice places to live in Georgia due to its quiet streets and friendly population.
-Local restaurants specialize in Southern cooking, and you’ll find plenty of outdoor recreational options.
+This affordable small town in East Emanuel County is considered one of the nicest places to live in Georgia due to its quiet streets and friendly population.
+You’ll find a number of local restaurants specializing in Southern cooking and plenty of outdoor recreational opportunities, all in a lovely village that’s cheaper than most places in Georgia.

 Marietta

-• COST OF LIVING FOR RETIREES: 1% below the national average
+COST OF LIVING FOR RETIREES: 3.5% above the national average

-If you’re looking for places in Georgia to live after retirement, Marietta is another name that will come up.
-The historic districts add charm to the city, while the nearby battlefield is popular with both history buffs and those looking for some fresh air.
+Marietta is another popular city in Georgia to live in after retirement.
+The historic district adds charm to the city, while the nearby battlefield is popular with both history buffs and those looking for some fresh air.
 Regular cultural events ensure you’ll never run out of things to do.
+While it’s not the most affordable city to live in, this Atlanta suburb does have everything a retiree needs to live comfortably.

 Bottom Line